Stand Out as an Innovative Power Engineer

 Admission requirements for the Master of Science: Electrical Engineering program are listed below.

-- A BS degree from a program accredited by the ABET or the equivalent.* An electrical engineering major is preferred.
+- A bachelor of science (BS) degree from a program accredited by the Accreditation Board for Engineering and Technology (ABET) or the equivalent.* An electrical engineering major is preferred.

 - A minimum undergraduate grade-point average (GPA) of 3.00 on the equivalent of the last 60 semester hours (approximately two years of work) or a master’s degree with a minimum cumulative GPA of 3.00.
 Applicants from an international institution must have a strong academic performance comparable to a 3.00 for an undergraduate or master’s degree.
 All GPAs are based on a 4.00 scale.
 We use your institution’s grading scale; do not convert your grades to a 4.00 scale.